-The MAFF announced the changes in Japan’s import plant quarantine measures related to Phytosanitary Certificates through the WTO/SPS notification (G/SPS/N/JPN/684/Add.1) stated 6th August 2020.
+The MAFF announced the changes in Japan’s import plant quarantine measures related to Phytosanitary Certificates through the WTO/SPS notification G/SPS/N/JPN/1394, dated 6th March 2026.

 Based on trade statistics published by the Ministry of Finance in 2024/2025, the following is a summary of fresh fruit imports during December and the cumulative from January to December 2024.